Jump Bikes locks in $10 million for bike sharing, launches dockless stations in San Francisco

 Jump Bikes, formerly known as Social Bicycles, announced today that it has raised $10 million in funding to further expand its dockless electric bike sharing service.
 Menlo Ventures led the round, with participation from Sinewave Ventures and existing investors Esther Dyson, SOSV, and OurCrowd.

-The Jump bikes are “pedal assist,” meaning they give riders a boost only when they pedal, and they can go up to 20mph.
-The bikes are also dockless, so riders don’t need to return them to a specific place or dock.
-They can just unlock the bikes with their smartphone and use the built-in lock to secure the bike to a bike rack at the end of the ride.
+The Jump bikes are “pedal assist,” meaning they give riders a boost only while pedaling, and the bikes can go up to 20mph.
+The bikes are also dockless, so riders don’t need to return them to a specific place.
+They can just unlock the bikes with their smartphone and use the built-in lock to secure the bike to a rack at the end of their ride.
 The service costs two dollars for the first 30 minutes and is then prorated to under $0.07 per minute.

 The New York City-based startup isn’t new to the bike-sharing sector.
-Social Bicycles was founded in 2010 and claims to have clocked 5 million rides on 15,000 bikes in 40 markets.
+Jump Bikes was founded as Social Bicycles in 2010 and claims to have clocked 5 million rides on 15,000 bikes in 40 markets.
 In 2017, the startup launched Jump, a dockless ebike sharing system, in Washington, D.C.

 A year in review

 2017 was an interesting ride for bike-sharing startups, with Chinese players betting big on the sector.
 Indeed, with Tencent-backed Mobike raising $600 million last June and Alibaba-backed Ofo closing a $700 million round last July, the bar has been set rather high.
-(Alibaba reportedly bought a three billion stake in Ofo from GSR Ventures.)
+(Alibaba reportedly bought a $3 billion stake in Ofo from GSR Ventures.)
 What’s more, one of Ofo’s other backers, Didi Chuxing, just announced plans to launch its own bike-sharing service.

 LimeBike is probably Jump Bike’s biggest competitor in the U.S. The San Mateo, California-based startup recently raised $50 million from investors that include Coatue Management, Bill Maris’ Section 32, and Andreessen Horowitz.